ziyaad30/ForwardTacotron/README.md

 ## UPDATE (25.09.2020)
-Added an attention metric to monitor tacotron training that can be used to filter bad duration data.
+Added an attention metric to monitor tacotron training Attention metric can be used to filter bad duration extractions.
 More robust and precise duration extraction from attention alignments using dijkstra.

 ## 🔈 Samples